Kim Kardashian Steps Out In The Shortest Skirt Ever While Flaunting Cleavage In Unbuttoned Top

 The Keeping Up with the Kardashians star flaunted her hourglass figure in a tiny silver miniskirt by Versace.
 The garment — which showcased Kim’s curvy hips and lean legs — hugged her curves tightly and boasted a black lace element at the hem.

-The mother-of-four paired the skirt with a long-sleeved black blouse, which she left mostly unbuttoned in order to showcase her massive cleavage.
+The mother of four paired the skirt with a long-sleeved black blouse, which she left mostly unbuttoned in order to showcase her massive cleavage.
 The top also put Kim’s tiny waist on full display.

-Kardashian wore her long, dark hair slicked back into a bun behind her head.
+Kim wore her long, dark hair slicked back into a bun behind her head.
 She also rocked a full face of makeup for the outing, which included darkened eyebrows, long lashes, a smokey eye shadow, and dramatic eyeliner.
 She added pink blush on her cheeks, a shimmering highlighter on her face, and a nude glossy lip color to complete the glam look.

-As previously reported by The Inquisitr, Kardashian has been slaying her fashion looks as of late, and recently turned heads in The Big Apple when she was spotted wearing a disco-inspired silver shirt and black pants.
+As previously reported by The Inquisitr, Kim has been slaying her fashion looks as of late, and recently turned heads in The Big Apple when she was spotted wearing a disco-inspired silver shirt and black pants.

 People Magazine reports that Kim’s flawless figure doesn’t come easy, and that the reality star works her butt off in the gym to achieve her stunning hourglass curves.